-Public guided tours are offered on the first and third consecutive Friday (at 6:30 p.m.) and Saturday (at 10 a.m.) of each month April - November.
+Public Guided Tours The first and third consecutive Friday (at 6:30 p.m.) and Saturday (at 10 a.m.) of each month April - November.
 Reservations are required and a total of at least 15 people need to be signed up in order to run the tour.
 Fees are $5.00 for adults and $3.00 for children (12 and under) and seniors (60 and up).

+Private Tours Private tours may be scheduled at other times for any size group.
+This must be done in advance and deposit is required at least two weeks prior to the tour date.
+Prices for private tours vary depending on date/time.
 Tours last approximately one hour and include the Burying Ground, Catacombs, Westminster Hall (if available), and a fifteen minute film on the history of the Burying Ground.
-Tours can be scheduled between 9:00 a.m. and 9:00 p.m., pending tour guide and date availability.
+Tours can be scheduled between 9:00 am and 9:00 pm, pending tour guide and date availability.

-The Burying Ground is the gravesite many notable persons, most famous for the burial place of Edgar Allan Poe.
+The Burying Ground is the gravesite of many notable individuals, most famous for the burial place of Edgar Allan Poe.
 Poe was originally buried in an unmarked grave towards the back of the cemetery.
-In 1875 the school children of Baltimore raised money through a "Pennies for Poe" project and a monument was dedicated to Poe at the entrance of the cemetery.
+In 1875, the school children of Baltimore raised money through a "Pennies for Poe" project and a monument was dedicated to Poe at the entrance of the cemetery.
 Poe is buried with his wife, Virginia Clemm Poe and mother-in-law Maria Poe Clemm.
-The Burying Ground is also the final resting place for a number of generals and heros of the American Revolution and War of 1812, including General Sam Smith.
-Other patriots buried here are John Hollins, Robert Gilmor, John Stricker, Nathaniel Ramsay, James Stirling, John McDonogh, Robert Calhoun, Paul Bentalou, James McHenry, James Buchanan.
+The Burying Ground is also the final resting place for a number of generals and heros of the American Revolution and War of 1812 including General Sam Smith.
+Other patriots buried here are John Hollins, Robert Gilmor, John Stricker, Nathaniel Ramsay, James Stirling, John McDonogh, Robert Calhoun, Paul Bentalou, James McHenry and James Buchanan.

 The Burying Ground features Maximilian Godefroy’s Egyptian Revival Gates located at the Greene Street side of the cemetery.
 The gravestones throughout the Burying Ground includes decorated tablets, slabs, and granite vaults.